FurbaSherpa/C-Sharp-Weapon-Shop/README.md

 Console APP:

-Create weapons with different stats to add to the Show room then continue to Add or Delete them.
+Create weapons with different stats to add to the Show room using Hash tables.
+Then continue to Add or Delete them.